jeromedoucet/lcd-test/README.md

 Then run the usual command to install dependencies : `npm install`.

-This application has some units test you can run using `npm run test`.
+This application has some unit tests you can run using `npm run test`.

-If you want to use the application now, two command must be run `npm run build` and `npm link`.
+When you want to use the application, two commands must be run : `npm run build` and `npm link`.
 Then you can run the programm using `lcd-test 123456789` for example.

 Install & Run with docker